List of General Hospital characters introduced in the 1980s: Storylines

 After a couple months of being in Port Charles, Tiffany caught the eye of Dr. Noah Drake.
 Noah had previously been involved with Bobbie Spencer, but couldn't bring himself to commit to her, so Bobbie left town for a while.
 With Bobbie gone, Noah began to pursue Tiffany, however when Bobbie returned, Noah opted to resume his relationship with her and stopped his pursuit of Tiffany.
 When the romance between Noah and Bobbie failed once again, Noah again turned to Tiffany.
 Just as Noah and Tiffany were about to sleep together, Tiffany realizes that she doesn't want to be with him and breaks things off which ultimately led to Noah leaving town.
 Tiffany then began working for the Quartermaines following the murder of Alan Quartermaine.
 Sean Donely, who had been having an affair with Alan's wife, Monica Quartermaine behind Alan's back, was the prime suspect in the murder.
 Afraid that he would be sent to prison, Sean stopped seeing Monica and had just started to pursue Tiffany when the police arrested him for murder.
 Alan's father, Edward Quartermaine made a deal with Sean to have the murder charges dropped if he returned the money he had stolen while involved with Monica.
-When Alan miraculously came back from the dead and Sean moved on from Monica and began a relationship with Tiffany.
+When Alan miraculously came back from the dead, Sean moved on from Monica and began a relationship with Tiffany.
 Tiffany began working for the television station WLPC as an executive and gave Colton Shore his own show called The Colton Connection.

 In 1988, Sean and Tiffany finally married in the Quartermaine mansion.
 During the wedding ceremony, Tiffany's real name came out: Elsie Mae Crumholz.
 Sometime after the wedding, the Cartel began working in Port Charles, and they poisoned Tiffany in order to blackmail Sean into giving them information on Robert's investigation into the Cartel.
 The Cartel's evil plans eventually fell apart and Tony Jones was able to cure Tiffany's illness.
 When Tiffany's sister Cheryl Stansbury died in a car accident, Sean and Tiffany went to Phoenix to get Cheryl's baby son Lucas.
 Lucas had been adopted by Bobbie, after Cheryl was told that her baby died.
 When Bobbie discovered that Lucas was actually Cheryl's son and the baby hadn't died, she kept quiet about it, so that she could keep him.
 Cheryl eventually found out the truth and got Lucas back, however Cheryl left Lucas to Bobbie and Tony in her will, under the assumption that Tiffany didn't want children.
 This infuriated Tiffany and she took Bobbie to court to gain custody of Lucas.